 Chap.
 I.-The Prophecies.

 Chap.
 II.-Geological Considerations.

 Chap.
-II.-Philosophy of Planetary
+III.-Philosophy of Planetary

 Changes.

 Chap.
-IV.-The Battle of Armageddon.

-Chap.
 VI.-The Battle of Armageddon.

 Chap.
 VI.-The Remedy.
 Based on scientific psychological principles.

-See editorial review in December Occult Review.

-"The fact that they predicted the World War, in a volume published two years before the assassination at Serajevo, lends special value to their dream of the approaching new era. . . ."
+"The fact that they predicted the World War, in a volume published two years before the assasination at Service lends expecial value to their dream of the approaching new era..." at Serajevo, lends special value to their dream of the approaching new era. . . ."
 National Pictorial Monthly, New York.